 March 28, 2013 - Community meeting with an opportunity for the public to review and comment on the analysis performed in the study.

 November 16, 2012 - January 19, 2013 - Online survey offered which garnered 523 responses.

-Residents were most satisfied with overall safety of parks, number of parks, maintenance of parks, quality of parks and location/distribution of parks.
-Areas for improvement were the number of practice fields, location and distribution of practice areas, quality of practice areas and number of youth and adult fields.
+Residents were most satisfied with the overall safety of parks, the number of parks, maintenance of parks, quality of parks and location/distribution of parks.
+Areas for improvement were the number of practice fields, location and distribution of practice areas, quality of practice areas and the number of youth and adult fields.

 December 10, 2013 - Presentation of feedback given to City Council - Athletic justification study